2010 NMAPC ZISA Criteria

 1. The contractor must have a written company safety program that includes a management commitment to the Zero Injury philosophy.

-2. All work hours submitted must have been worked under the terms of the National Maintenance Agreements and/or National Power Generation Maintenance Agreements only.
+2. All work hours submitted must have been worked under the terms of the National Maintenance Agreements and/or the National Power Generation Maintenance Agreements only.

 5. Eligible projects must have zero OSHA recordable injuries.
 Projects with fatalities, days away, restricted or transferred (DART) cases or OSHA recordable injuries are not eligible.